anhnguyendepocen/M335/docs/homework_schedule.md

  * [Details](class_tasks/task23_details.html)

-### 7/11 (12.24)
+### 12/13 (12.24)

 This week we will learn new coding techniques and visualization principles.
 However, your case study and weekly tasks will provide time to makes sure you have for the last task of the [semester project](https://byuistats.github.io/M335/project.html).
-Please complete the required reading.

  * [Details](class_tasks/task24_details.html)